How to Testify to a Legislative Committee

 - Be knowledgeable of the "other side of the story."
 You may be asked to discuss how and why your opinion differs from others.

 Be Familiar with the Committee Process

-Know the location of the building, the meeting room, and the meeting time.
+- Know the location of the building and meeting room, and be sure of the meeting time.

-- Agendas will be posted outside the meeting room.
-Check to make sure the measure you are interested in has not been removed from the agenda.
-The measures may not be heard in the order in which they appear on the agenda.
+- Agendas are posted outside the meeting room.
+Check the agenda to make sure the bill you are interested in has not been removed or rescheduled.
+Bills are not always heard in the order in which they appear on the agenda.

 - If possible, attend a committee meeting before you testify to learn about the process.
 You can also watch videos of past meetings on OLIS.

 Presenting Your Written Testimony

-If you require special accommodation in order to testify before a committee, please contact the committee administrator (503-986-1813) or support staff 24 hours before the meeting.
+- If you require special accommodation to testify before a committee, contact committee staff 24 hours before the meeting.
 Contact staff 72 hours in advance if a sign language interpreter is needed.